 Choosing the right web hosting service is an important decision.
 Placing your trust in the wrong web host can cause hours, or even days, of frustration and reflect poorly on your website’s reputation.
 Just imagine choosing a mobile company that has no reception.
 Your website host is a major piece of the puzzle to maintaining a successful blog or website, therefore, it’s crucial that you choose a reliable hosting provider.

 I’ve created this guide to save you some time, so you don’t have to do all the heavy lifting.
 Below you will see my recommendations based on in-depth research and review of 15 web hosting companies.
 I’ll be adding more hosting companies from now onwards.

 Here is the evaluation methodology I used:

 - Performed “reputation and credibility check”, by collecting information from the top web hosting review sites on the web.
-Here is the link to the data collected.

 Also, I signed up and tested each web hosting company with their basic price plans: